-Put simply, fleet management software is a broad term for a centralized set of tools that help businesses track and manage a mobile workforce.
+Fleet management software is a broad term for a centralized set of tools that help businesses track and manage a mobile workforce.

 How does fleet management software work?

 Additionally, leading solutions have a mobile application to facilitate driver productivity and efficiency tools.
 The telematics device sends data to the mobile device via Bluetooth, USB, or a cellular connection.
 A mobile solution allows fleet managers to manage fleet operations remotely.

 Who uses fleet management software?

-Fleet management software is used in a wide range of industries such as trucking, field services, utilities, construction, oil and gas, mining, local delivery, governments, passenger transit, among many others.
-In short: any industry that uses vehicles as part of a mobile workforce can benefit from fleet management software.
-Additionally, businesses of all sizes use fleet management software, from small family-owned operations to large global enterprises.
+Fleet management software is used in a wide range of industries, such as trucking, field services, utilities, construction, oil and gas, mining, local delivery, governments, and passenger transit.

+Any industry that uses commercial vehicles as part of a mobile workforce can benefit from fleet management software.
+Additionally, businesses of all sizes and types can use fleet management software — from small family-owned operations to large global enterprises.

-Improved customer service
+1. Improved customer service

 The customer is king.
 According to Bain & Company, a 5 percent increase in customer retention produces a 25 percent increase in profits.
 Additionally, 86-95 percent of consumers read online reviews for local businesses before purchasing.